 The College established an Equality and Diversity Forum in 2017 that meets twice a term.
 From the start of 2021-22, the Forum has been renamed the Equality, Diversity & Inclusion (EDI) Forum.
-Chaired by the Fellow for EDI, the Forum's remit is to monitor and consider issues of diversity, equality and inclusion from two perspectives: i. compliance with the regulations of the Public Sector Equality Duty and ii. promotion of EDI initiatives within the college.
+Chaired by the Fellow for EDI, the Forum's remit is to monitor and consider issues of diversity, equality and inclusion from two perspectives: i. compliance with the regulations of the Public Sector Equality Duty; and ii. promotion of EDI initiatives within the College.
 The Forum's membership includes Fellows, members of the student body and members of non-academic staff.
 The Forum's role involves the review of College policies and the College website to ensure that both reflect the changing landscape of EDI policy and legislation.
 Forum members also participate in discussion groups within the Conference of the Colleges and the wider University so as to engage with the myriad of EDI activities taking place across the Collegiate university and to learn best practice.
-The work of the Forum has widened to such an extent that the College has recently appointed a graduate intern to work on College initiatives and to support the Chair of the Forum.
+EDI-led initiatives this year included the BAME dinner and the Diversity dinner; invitations to artists and performers; events and initiatives to mark Black History Month; and a series of reflective interventions (live music and film-recorded oral testimonies) to mark Holocaust Memorial Day.